EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-success/index.md

 theme: black
 ---

-## Part 1 : leadership overview
+## Part 1: Leadership Overview

-## For Organizational Success
+## Leadership Skills Help You To

-- How to survive and thrive in a Volatile, Uncertain, Complex, and Ambiguous world
+- Survive and thrive in a world that is Volatile, Uncertain, Complex, and Ambiguous (VUCA).
-- The importance to understand how teams works
+- Understand how teams work towards their goals.

 ## What Makes a Leader?

-- Communication: empathy, listening, honesty, ...
-The cornerstone of effective leadership.
+- **Trustworthiness:** We trust them for their consistent integrity and reliability.
-- Inspiration vs. Management: Elevating teams beyond day-to-day tasks.
+- **Inspiration versus Traditional Management:** Elevating teams beyond day-to-day tasks.

-### Inspiration example
+### Inspiration Example

-> I don't have all the good ideas, and I'll make a lot of mistakes if you don't help me lead us.
+> "I don't have all the good ideas, and I'll make a lot of mistakes if you don't help me lead us."

-## Lifelong Learning in Leadership
+## Lifelong Learning

-- Leadership is akin to being a perpetual student
+- Being a leader is akin to being a perpetual student of leadership.
-- read, listen, practice, get feedbacks, be mentored, repeat
+- Read, listen, practice, receive feedback, be mentored, and repeat.

-### Book example
+### Book Example

-- The Five Dysfunctions of a Team
-- A powerful model and step-by-step guide
+- "The Five Dysfunctions of a Team": A powerful model and step-by-step guide.
-- Reading affect your vision of the world
+- How reading can affect your worldview.

-## Part 2 : leadership skills
+## Part 2: Leadership Skills

 ## Developing Critical Thinking

-- Understand the world around you
+- Understand the world around you.
 - Steps: Identify, Analyze, Evaluate, and Implement.

-### Critical Thinking example
+### Critical Thinking Example

-- Example: Solving a team conflict about perception of low income and managerial misstep.
+- Solving a team conflict about the perception of low income and managerial missteps.

-### resolve conflict step 1 - Identify
+### Resolve Conflict Step 1 - Identify

-- Q: Understand the root cause of apparent disengagement and why it is happening.
+- **Q:** What is the root cause of the apparent disengagement and why is it happening?
-- A: Low income and managerial misstep is the root cause
+- **A:** Low income and managerial missteps are the root causes.

-### resolve conflict step 2 - analyse
+### Resolve Conflict Step 2 - Analyze

-- Q: Why is this happening?
+- **Q:** Why is this happening?
-- A: Past financial difficulties
+- **A:** Due to past financial difficulties.

-### resolve conflict step 2.1 - analyse
+### Resolve Conflict Step 2.1 - Analyze

-- Q: How does this income compare to the local market and to other team members?
+- **Q:** How does this income compare to the local market and to other team members?
-- A: Below the local market average and lower than that of recently hired team members
+- **A:** It's below the local market average and lower than that of recently hired team members.

-### resolve conflict step 3 - evaluate
+### Resolve Conflict Step 3 - Evaluate

-- Q: What would be considered a sufficient raise?
+- **Q:** What would be considered a sufficient raise?
-- A: An 20% raise would be sufficient and do not overstress the company's budget.
+- **A:** A 20% raise would be sufficient and would not overstress the company's budget.
   - Example: 40k + 20% -> 48k

-### resolve conflict step 4 - implement
+### Resolve Conflict Step 4 - Implement

-- Q: Is the manager/team inclined to address this issue?
+- **Q:** Is the manager/team inclined to address this issue?
-- A: Yes, managing conflicts about income has become a draining task.
+- **A:** Yes, managing conflicts about income has become a draining task.

-### resolve conflict step 4.1 - implement
+### Resolve Conflict Step 4.1 - Implement

-- Q: What changes should be made to our income policy to prevent this situation?
+- **Q:** What changes should be made to our income policy to prevent this situation?
-- A: Implementing a policy shift that emphasizes raises to match the average local market income is recommended.
+- **A:** Implementing a policy shift that emphasizes raises to match the average local market income is recommended.

 ## The Power of Active Listening

-- Key components: Hearing, Understanding, Evaluating, Responding.
+- Key components: Hearing, Understanding, Evaluating, and Responding.
 - Active listening in leadership scenarios.

-### Rephrasing and genuine curiosity
+### Rephrasing and Genuine Curiosity

 > Randy: "Every week feels like I'm just guessing what's the priority because nothing is explicitly stated."

-> Evan: "So, if I understand, the lack of explicitly stated priorities leaves you guessing and unsure of what to focus on?
-Every single week ?"
+> Evan: "So, if I understand correctly, the lack of explicitly stated priorities leaves you guessing and unsure of what to focus on?
+Every single week?"

-## Emotional Intelligence in Leadership
+## Emotional Intelligence

 - Understanding and managing emotions in the workplace.
 - Practical exercise: Recognizing team members' emotions.

-### First response acknowledge and validate
+### Anger or frustration - example

-> Randy: "I can work with him anymore !
-He lacks everything to do his job properly."
+> Randy: "I can't work with him anymore!
+He lacks everything needed to do his job properly."

-### Do acknowledge and validate
+### Do Acknowledge and Validate

-> Evan: "It's understandable to feel upset when teamwork doesn't go as expected."
+> Evan: "It's understandable to feel upset when teamwork doesn't go as expected.

 > Evan: "We'll approach this as a team issue, not just pointing out problems but seeking solutions."

-### Do not dismiss
+### Do Not Dismiss

-> Randy: "I can work with him anymore !
-He lacks everything to do his job properly."
+> Randy: "I can't work with him anymore!
+He lacks everything needed to do his job properly."

 > Evan: "Here you go again... you're always grumpy, aren't you?"